eunrcn/tp/docs/DeveloperGuide.md

 **Extensions:**

 * 2a.
-System detects an error in the input for the number of days
+System detects an error in the input for the number of days.
     * 2a1.
 System prompts the user to provide a valid number of days (positive integer).
     * 2a2.
 User enters the correct number of days.
     * Steps 2a1-2a2 are repeated until the input is valid.